-EDU 545 Education Management and Organization
+EDU 545: Education Management and Organization

-This course offers a broad and critical analysis of classroom management issues.
+3 credit hours • This course offers a broad and critical analysis of classroom management issues.
 The program of study explores major theories on understanding the management of student behavior, with an examination of effective classroom policies, rules, and procedures.
-Parental involvement and strategies for creating a positive learning environment to meet the needs of all students are addressed.
+Parental

-EDU 546 Reading in the Content Areas
+EDU 546: Reading in the Content Areas

-Students will examine current research and instructional approaches that focus on improving 5-9 student reading skills.
+3 credit hours • Students will examine current research and instructional approaches that focus on improving 5-9 student reading skills.
 This course is designed to address comprehension issues in the content area classrooms.
 Students will learn to develop an understanding of the challenges 5-9 students face while reading, how to identify reading demands in content areas, and how to develop lessons to include reading skills in the content area classroom.
 Field experience is required.

-EDU 547 Educational Assessment and Measurement
+EDU 547: Educational Assessment and Measurement

-This course introduces classical and modern measurement theory, practice, and the basics of applied statistics.
+3 credit hours • This course introduces classical and modern measurement theory, practice, and the basics of applied statistics.
 The program of study examines the assessment of traditional classroom performance, including test construction and improvement.
 Standardized testing applications within the context of the classroom and school improvement are considered.

-EDU 548 e-Learning
+EDU 548: e-Learning

-This course addresses the complex and multifaceted issues associated with the design, development, and implementation of e-learning programs.
+3 credit hours • This course addresses the complex and multifaceted issues associated with the design, development, and implementation of e-learning programs.
 Students will explore instructional strategies and tools for development and delivery as well as teaching strategies, and management issues from both the faculty and institutional perspectives.

-EDU 550 Action Research in the Classroom
+EDU 550: Action Research in the Classroom

-Prerequisite: 27-30 (depending on content specialty) hours completed in program or permission of the Director.
-Corequisite: EDU 580.
+3 credit hours • Prerequisites: 27-30 (depending on content specialty) hours completed in program or permission of the Director.